 Complying with the Board's CPD registration standard is not intended to be onerous in terms of administration.
-You will simply have to retain notes and evidence of CPD and submit the CPD Declaration of compliance once a year.
+You will simply have to retain notes and evidence of CPD and submit the CPD Declaration of compliance once a year when you renew your annual registration.